I-Mihara/BioDemuX.jl/README.md

 ## Installation
 1. Open the Julia REPL (by typing `julia` in the terminal).
 2. Press `]` to enter the Pkg REPL mode.
-3. Run the following command to install `Demux.jl`:
+3. Run the following command to install `BioDemuX.jl`:
     ```julia
-    add Demux
+    add BioDemuX
     ```
 4. Press the `Backspace` key to exit the Pkg mode.